A number of years ago I wrote a blog on the link between science, tinkering and innovation and discussed the need for goal setting in innovation.

 7. Create Clean and Satisfying Jobs.
 Sustainable energy will provide as many jobs, if not more, as carbon energy.
 And they will be much cleaner, better paying and healthier jobs, since there will be more wealth from more cheap energy.

 8. Become a True Rugged Individual.
 If we want to, sustainable energy will allow us all to become more independent.
 If I want to independently live in the woods or on the water with a decent lifestyle, I can actually do that today thanks to sustainable energy.
 Sustainable energy creates rugged individualism.
-Unless you want to live a preindustrial life style, you cannot be a rugged individualist in a carbon economy.
+Unless you want to live a preindustrial lifestyle, you cannot be a rugged individualist in a carbon economy.
 It is impossible to live independent of a coal mine or an oil refinery in the carbon economy.
-However, with sustainable energy, a pile of solar panels, a wind power and battery storage can make you completely independent from energy profiteers and extortionist.
+However, with sustainable energy, a pile of solar panels, a wind generator and battery storage can make you completely independent from energy profiteers and extortionists.

 The last point is particularly interesting.
 A big gas burning car and a house with a huge oil tank or gas line does not make you tough or independent, it makes you a puppet of big oil and big government; a patsy.
 Supporting and pushing sustainability is the best path to personal independence.
 Undoubtedly sustainable energy is more efficiently generated by large conglomerates, just like oil.
 The only difference is that anyone can generate their own sustainable energy (at higher cost) if they so choose, but one cannot personally generate gas or diesel oil without access to a personal unlimited oil well and oil refinery unless you are super rich, and then you might as well build big ones and fleece the rest of the world.